- Top Dangerous Roads in Texas

 Road Damage Due to Heavy Truck Traffic in Texas

-Many Texas roadways and bridges have experienced heavier use and more rapid deterioration of pavement due to high volumes of heavily loaded trucks and increased oil field truck traffic since 2009, according to the Texas A&M Transportation Institute.
+Many Texas roadways and bridges have experienced heavier use and more rapid deterioration of pavement due to high volumes of heavily loaded trucks and increased oil field truck traffic over the last ten years, according to the Texas A&M Transportation Institute.

 The energy sector has a positive impact on the economy of Corpus Christi and the state of Texas, but the hundreds of oil and gas drilling rigs generate a large volume of truck traffic.

 Researchers estimate that development and early production of an oil well will generate about 1,000 to 4,000 loaded trucks trips per well.
 That heavy truck traffic causes accelerated damage to the network of roads that serve hundreds of wells.

 Transportation researchers estimate the repair costs for state and local roadways in Texas at $2 billion a year.
 The impact from heavy truck traffic has increased the cost of road maintenance on farm-to-market roads in some parts of Texas from $500 to $1,500 per mile before energy development to $35,000 to $45,000 per mile.

 The high volume of oil field trucks in the Eagle Ford Shale region of south Texas contributed to 3,360 crashes involving serious injuries or fatalities in a single recent year, according to TxDOT.